Harsh98992/digitalMenu/handbook/handbook.md

    - Learn how to test and debug your application using tools like [Jest](https://jestjs.io/) for unit testing and [Postman](https://www.postman.com/) for API testing.
    - Implement end-to-end testing to ensure the stability of your application.

-Feel free to reach out if you need any more detailed guidance on any of these steps.
-Happy coding! 💻🚀

 ### 1.6.5.
 Debugging Basics